pareshsutariya/adhiveshan-grading-ui/_requirements.md

 ### Search Candidate by judge for BAPS ID and Skill Name:

 - [x] API: Implement an endpoint to search candidate for the given BAPS ID and Skill name
-  - Note: The delegate will only be shown if they have participated in the selected competition (based on the tab) and if the competition category aligns with the judge’s allowed access
+      Note: The delegate will only be shown if they have participated in the selected competition (based on the tab) and if the competition category aligns with the judge’s allowed access
 - [x] UI: Design UI to Search Candidate for BAPS ID and Skill Name
-  - Note: A text input field and QR scan option, like the satsang mukhpath, will appear on the screen
+      Note: A text input field and QR scan option, like the satsang mukhpath, will appear on the screen
+- [ ] QR code scan
+- [ ] Not more than 2 Judges can grade for a participant

 ### Display list of skill topics to grade:

 - [x] API: Implement an endpoint to return skill topics for the give skill
 - [x] UI: Design UI to display list of topics for the givek skill
-  - Note:
+      Note:
-    - Once judge clicks start judging, the judge will be shown a series of question topics
-    - Display topics along with weitage option to grade
+      Once judge clicks start judging, the judge will be shown a series of question topics Display topics along with weitage option to grade

 ### Grade candidate for list of skill topics: